HKU-BAL/Clair3/README.md

       --parallel=STR            Path of parallel, parallel >= 20191122 is required.
       --whatshap=STR            Path of whatshap, whatshap >= 1.0 is required.
       --longphase=STR           Path of longphase, longphase >= 1.0 is required.
-      --chunk_size=INT          The size of each chuck for parallel processing, default: 5Mbp.
+      --chunk_size=INT          The size of each chuck for parallel processing, default: 5000000.
       --pileup_only             Use the pileup model only when calling, default: disable.
-      --print_ref_calls         Show reference calls (0/0) in vcf file, default: disable.
+      --print_ref_calls         Show reference calls (0/0) in VCF file, default: disable.
       --include_all_ctgs        Call variants on all contigs, otherwise call in chr{1..22,X,Y} and {1..22,X,Y}, default: disable.
       --gvcf                    Enable GVCF output, default: disable.
       --use_whatshap_for_intermediate_phasing
                                            Phase high-quality heterozygous variants using whatshap for full-alignment model calling, default: enable.
       --use_longphase_for_intermediate_phasing
                                            Phase high-quality heterozygous variants using longphase for full-alignment model calling, default: disable.
       --use_whatshap_for_final_output_phasing
                                            Phase the output variants using whatshap, default: disable.
       --use_longphase_for_final_output_phasing
                                            Phase the output variants using longphase, default: disable.
       --use_whatshap_for_final_output_haplotagging
                                            Haplotag input BAM using output phased variants using whatshap, default: disable.
-      --enable_phasing          Output phased variants using whatshap, default: disable.
+      --enable_phasing          It means `--use_whatshap_for_final_output_phasing`.
+The option is retained for backward compatibility.
-      --longphase_for_phasing   Use longphase for phasing, default: enable.
+      --longphase_for_phasing   It means `--use_longphase_for_intermediate_phasing`.
+The option is retained for backward compatibility.
       --disable_c_impl          Disable C implement with cffi for pileup and full-alignment create tensor, default: enable.
       --remove_intermediate_dir Remove intermediate directory, including intermediate phased BAM, pileup and full-alignment results. default: disable.
       --snp_min_af=FLOAT        Minimum SNP AF required for a candidate variant.
 Lowering the value might increase a bit of sensitivity in trade of speed and accuracy, default: ont:0.08,hifi:0.08,ilmn:0.08.
-      --indel_min_af=FLOAT      Minimum INDEL AF required for a candidate variant.
+      --indel_min_af=FLOAT      Minimum Indel AF required for a candidate variant.
 Lowering the value might increase a bit of sensitivity in trade of speed and accuracy, default: ont:0.15,hifi:0.08,ilmn:0.08.
       --var_pct_full=FLOAT      EXPERIMENTAL: Specify an expected percentage of low quality 0/1 and 1/1 variants called in the pileup mode for full-alignment mode calling, default: 0.3.
       --ref_pct_full=FLOAT      EXPERIMENTAL: Specify an expected percentage of low quality 0/0 variants called in the pileup mode for full-alignment mode calling, default: 0.3 for ilmn and hifi, 0.1 for ont.
       --var_pct_phasing=FLOAT   EXPERIMENTAL: Specify an expected percentage of high quality 0/1 variants used in WhatsHap phasing, default: 0.8 for ont guppy5 and 0.7 for other platforms.